 Every year in Australia, private health funds review their range of health covers, including the benefits they provide and the premiums required to cover these costs.
 This normally happens annually on 1 April; however, we know it’s been a tough few years, and to help alleviate the financial pressure, we’ve postponed this year’s premium changes until 1 November 2022.

-nib will increase our health insurance premiums by an average of 2.90%, our lowest premium increase in 17 years1.
-The majority of our members (almost 75%) will pay less than $3 per week more for their health insurance.
-This amount will vary depending on your chosen product and level of health cover.
+nib will increase our health insurance premiums by an average of 2.66%1, our lowest premium increase in 20 years.
+The majority of our members (almost 70%) now pay less than $3 per week more for their health insurance.
+This amount varies depending on your chosen product and level of health cover.

 Email is the fastest and most secure way to receive important updates and account information.
 Make the switch to email today.

-The premium changes occur automatically from 1 October 2020.
-There is nothing our members need to do.
+The premium changes occurred automatically from 1 November 2022, and there’s nothing our members need to do.

 nib members can pre-pay for up to 12 months and receive the same premium, prior to any price changes.
 This means members who pre-paid for 12 months will still be entitled to the previous rate for the duration of the pre-paid period.

 It’s so important to make sure that as your life changes, your health cover continues to meet your needs.
-It’s important to review your health cover regularly to ensure it’s providing you, and your loved ones, with peace of mind by ensuring you’re covered for the things you might need.
+That’s why we recommend you review your health insurance policy regularly to ensure it’s providing you, and your loved ones, with appropriate cover for the things you might need.

-You can take a closer look at what you're covered for, your annual limits and your excess by logging into Online Services.
+You can take a closer look at what you're covered for, your annual limits and your excess by logging into your member account.

-Health insurance shouldn’t be set and forget, so keep comparing your options as your health needs change.
-For more information, check out our article When to review and update your health insurance cover.
+Health insurance shouldn’t be set and forget; it is important to keep comparing your options as your health needs change.
+For more information, check out our article, when to review & update your health insurance cover.

-For more tips on how to get the most out of your cover, head to our guide to saving money on your health insurance.
+For more tips on how to get the most out of your cover, head to our guide to saving money on your health insurance cover.

-We’re here to help, so if you need further assistance call 13 14 63 to talk to one of our private health insurance experts or email [email protected].
+We’re here to help, so if you need further assistance call 13 14 63 to talk to one of our private health insurance experts.